 If you have a first and last name, and possibly an arrest date, contact the jail, on the phone, in person, or look online.
 Arrest records are a matter of public record and the information is available to anyone.

 A Civil Process is when you get served with legal papers, which can be , subpoenas, and arrest warrants.
 You can access civil process orders by contacting the Sheriff’s office, either by phone or through their website.

 All registered sex offenders have to be registered and listed on a sex offender database.
 The people listed on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to view this information online, but you should know that you will not get the actual address, but only the block they live on.

 Court Records are public records and available to anyone.
 Court Records include a case file that contains a court docket and any of the filings and documents filed in the court case.
 You are able to access your court records on their website, or at the Alexander County Clerk of Court office where the case was filed.

 Each state maintains a record of people’s criminal background.
 These state databases are all linked so you can track criminal convictions from another state.
 Go to courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a different state, you may have to pay for a more comprehensive search.

 A criminal history search you can find out if someone has been arrested, charged, or convicted for these crimes: